Coping with grief at Christmas

 How to cope with grief at Christmas

-When you’re grieving, the thought of celebrating Christmas can be really daunting.
+When you’re grieving, the thought of celebrating the festive season can be really daunting.
 It’s important to look after yourself and work out the best ways to cope throughout the season.

 -